-Cotton lines containing the GHB811 transformation event are intended initially for cultivation in the United States of America (USA) and Brazil but may later be grown in other cotton-producing countries.
+Cotton lines containing the GHB811 transformation event are intended initially for cultivation in the United States of America (USA) and Brazil.
 Food from GHB811 cotton will therefore enter the Australian and New Zealand food supply via imported products.

 2 History of use